10 Fall Activities to Get You Moving and Out of the House

 4. Pumpkin Patches and Pumpkin Carving

 Several pumpkin patches are open to the public where you can find your new favorite Jack O’Lantern or fall decoration.
-Call before you go to find out what precautions they are taking in light of COVID-19 and how large the crowds are.
+It could be helpful to call before you go to find out how busy it may be.
 Carve outdoors if you have a patio.
 Be sure to take a trash bucket or a plastic bag to catch those scraps!

 5. Apple Orchard

 Going to an apple orchard hearkens back to an earlier time, and will give you a dose of fall spirit.
 Most apple orchards charge less than $5 for admission, and the apples are cheap and plentiful.
-Call to find out what apple varieties are available, how crowded it is and what COVID-19 precautions the apple orchard has in place.
+Call to find out what apple varieties are available and any other activities the orchard may have.
 Many apple orchards also offer warm cider and fresh cider doughnuts, so you can make a day of it!

 6. Remote-Controlled Vehicle Games